giantswarm/docs/sources/reference/start.md

-description: Reference page for the 'swarm start' comand that allows you to start an application or service.
+description: This is the reference page for the 'swarm start' command, which allows you to start an application or service.

 # Starting an application or service